 WordPress provides a default category for its posts by default.
 WP developed this default category to assist webmasters in organizing their content.
 Yet, it is unpleasant to see and should get replaced with something more brand relevant.
 Unfortunately, we cannot remove the default Uncategorized category.
 But there are ways to change it.

 In the following post, we’ll understand the Uncategorized category and why it is an issue.
-And show you a few different ways to remove uncategorized from WordPress.
+And show you a few different ways to remove/hide Uncategorized category wordpress.

 - 1 Uncategorized Category: What is it?